dojo/docs/dojox/gfx/index.rst

 * Coordinates and Transformations
 * Utilities

-  * `Serialization functions <dojox/gfx/utils>`_ to serialize a dojox.gfx.Surface into a variety of forms, from GFX Objects, to JSON, to even SVG text across all browsers
+  * :ref:`Serialization functions <dojox/gfx/utils>` to serialize a dojox.gfx.Surface into a variety of forms, from GFX Objects, to JSON, to even SVG text across all browsers

 * Considerations and Caveats